precisely/rapids/doc/architecture.md

 The architecture includes the following elements:

-  A. A compiler which partitions code bodies and inserts Stack Push operations in existing code
+A. A compiler which partitions code bodies and inserts Stack Push operations in existing code.

   B. Suspending operations which return Suspend signals at runtime